jackfrost1411/HUST23-SC23-LLMs/README.md

 ## Gradio example image

 LLM interaction may be empowered by [gradio][gradio], which provides a temporary *public* web app for a chat-like LLM interface.
-This is illustrated in the screenshot below.
+The example Jupyter notebook, `Chat_with_LLM.ipynb`, provides a template for launching the app, and an example of the app is illustrated by the screenshot below.

 <img src="assets/Gradio-Example.png" width="100%" />